owenobyrne/fire-report-utility/README.md

 Use this full certificate name in the `"identity"` field of the `forge.config.js` file - `config.packagerConfig.osxSign`.
 When you run the package step, it will ask you for your Keychain password to access the key.
 It needs the key about 15 times, so best to Allow Always.

-You must also Notarize the app - this is a process where Apple verifies the code in an automated fashion.
+You must also Notarize the app - this is a process where Apple reviews the code in an automated fashion. https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution.
 It takes about 5 minutes during the package process.
 You need to provide your Apple ID email and a password.
 You probably have (should have!)
 2FA on your Apple ID, so you must create an App Specific Password for this.

 - Sign in to https://appleid.apple.com.
 - In the Sign-In and Security section, select App-Specific Passwords.
 - Select Generate an app-specific password or select the Add button Blue plus sign icon, then follow the steps on your screen.
 - Use this password in the `config.packagerConfig.osxNotarize` section of `forge.config.js`

 # Make executable